New Avenue of Investigation for Cancer Therapy Discovered at Carnegie Mellon Qatar

 Igniting a passion for research

 When he joined the CMU-Q faculty in 2015, Younis sought out students who could help him establish his research lab.
-El Marabti, then a third-year student, was given the task of analyzing the sequence of the genetic codes of the minor introns of normal and cancerous cells.
+El Marabti (pictured left), then a third-year student, was given the task of analyzing the sequence of the genetic codes of the minor introns of normal and cancerous cells.

 “I learned that I love research because of this project with Dr. Younis,” El Marabti said.